Rob Hunt (American football)

-Nathan Robert "Rob" Hunt (born March 3, 1981) is a former American football center and a practice squad offensive lineman in the National Football League.
-Originally drafted by the Indianapolis Colts of the National Football League in the fifth round of the 2005 NFL Draft.
+Nathan Robert Hunt (born March 3, 1981) is an American former professional football player who was a center and a practice squad offensive lineman in the National Football League (NFL).
+He played college football for the North Dakota State Bison and was selected by the Indianapolis Colts in the fifth round of the 2005 NFL draft.

-Education
+Early life

 Hunt attended Cavalier Public High School, where he was two-time All-Conference, All-Region, and All-State selection.
 He was also a three-time state wrestling qualifier and two-time state place winner, and state runner-up as a senior.

 College career

 Hunt attended North Dakota State University, where he majored in Corporate/Community Health and Fitness.
 He started 42 games on the Offensive line.
 He redshirted as a true freshman in 2000.

 As a redshirt freshman in 2001, he started 10 games.
 He helped the team average 35 points and 335 yards-per-game.
 As a sophomore in 2002, he started 10 games, and helped the team average 338.2 yards-per-game.
 As a junior in 2003, he started 11 games.
 He was named a team captain, he also helped the team average 30.1 points and 355.5 yards-per-game.
 He did not allow a quarterback sack and allowed just one quarterback pressure all season.
 He had 32 knockdown blocks and a 93.5% blocking consistency.
 In his Senior season, NDSU football transitioned to Division I FCS football.
 Hunt was a team captain, the Conference Offensive Lineman of the Year, an FCS All-American and was awarded the 2004 Rimington Trophy as the top center in FCS football.
 Hunt also played in the 2005 Hula Bowl Maui All-Star game held on January 22, 2005.

 In July 2017, Hunt was named to the NDSU Bison All-Fargodome team representing the Division II era of Bison football in commemoration of the 25th Anniversary of the Fargodome.